- Dina Rome Spechler

 - Course Description

 Poverty.
 Inequality.
 Scarce resources.
 Ethnic identity.
-Religious differences.
 Territorial ambitions.
 Ideology.
 Political aspirations.
-Nearly every area of the world is beset by violent conflict arising from these and other sources.
-This course will provide basic conceptual tools to help you understand some of the major problems in world politics in recent decades and consider possible solutions to those problems.
-The primary focus will be on the causes of conflict and war; the advantages and disadvantages of and alternatives to force for achieving foreign policy goals; and ways of preventing or reducing the likelihood, severity and duration of war.
-You will participate in a simulation of the UN General Assembly.
+As we move farther into a new millennium, nearly every area of the world is beset by violent conflict arising from these and many other sources.
+This course will provide you with basic conceptual tools and information to help you understand some of the major problems in world politics in recent decades and think critically about possible solutions to those problems.
+The primary focus will be on the causes of conflict and war; the relative advantages and disadvantages of relying on military measures, economic instruments, or diplomacy for achieving foreign policy goals; and ways of preventing or reducing the likelihood, severity, and duration of war.
+The course will include a simulation of the United Nations General Assembly in which all students will participate as delegates, representing a country of their choice.